 - Speak to a relationship manager or customer support agent for further clarity

-- Apply for the loan online/offline and attach all requested documents (e.g., KYC, ITR certificate, business proof, financial statement, photograph, etc.)
+- Apply for the business loan online/offline and attach all requested documents (e.g., KYC, ITR certificate, business proof, financial statement, photograph, etc.)

 - Wait to hear from the bank on the loan status (approved/denied)